pivotal/docs-tap/getting-started/consume-services.hbs.md

 ## <a id="stk-discover"></a> Discover available services

-This section covers:

-* Using `tanzu service class list` and `tanzu service class get` to find information about the classes of services.
+This section covers using `tanzu service class list` and `tanzu service class get` to find information about the classes of services.

-The range of available services can be discovered using the `tanzu service class list` command.
+- To discover the range of available services, run the `tanzu service class list` command:

     ```console
     tanzu service class list